zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |   ```AND``` Character               |   CH     |   64          |   ```ANDC, R1 A, R2```                |  GLE          |

-The character at the effective address is anded with bits 24 through 31 of register R1 and the result is replaced in bits 24 through 31 of R1.
+The character at the effective address is ANDed with bits 24 through 31 of register R1 and the result is replaced in bits 24 through 31 of R1.
 Bits 0 through 23 of R1 are not affected.
-The CCR is set in the same way as the And Register instruction.
+The CCR is set in the same way as the ```And Register``` instruction.

 ### 19. ORR